 People don’t like to be wrong, admit mistakes or cause panic.
 When communicating from a distance, they often won’t reveal all the issues they might be facing.
 Instead, they’ll try to resolve problems alone, hoping to impress others and avoid causing grief.
 While this approach is understandable, it’s often counterproductive and can result in time and cost blow-outs.
 By meeting in person, and showing business partners that you are there to collaborate and help one another, you can resolve issues before they become major headaches.
 After overcoming one or two issues in a friendly and constructive manner, it becomes second nature.

 Email and other text communication is inherently slow when compared to simply speaking to one another.
 We structure our words carefully and try to convey our thoughts – but they may still be misinterpreted at the other end.
 In one short, verbal conversation, you can get your message across quickly and clarify any points that weren’t clear.
 Responses are instantaneous and resolution is more timely.

-3. Non-verbal communication
+3. Non-verbal communication Is Important

-5. It is harder to get upset
+5. It’s harder to get upset

-Having said all that, it is important to note that modern internet based communication tools certainly have their place.
-In some instances, i.e. when dealing with international clients, a face to face meeting may be difficult or impossible.
-In this situation Skype, WeChat and other video conference software make for a great substitute.
-Email and text based communication is a great way to keep a records for future reference and LinkedIn is excellent for networking.
-These tools should definitely be used to enhance your communication capabilities but you must be conscious that they are not a substitute for the best business tool of all, the face to face meeting.
+Having said all that, it’s important to note that modern communication methods certainly still have their place in the world.
+In some instances, a face-to-face meeting may be difficult or even impossible (think international clients).
+In these cases, Skype, WeChat or other video conference software makes great alternatives.
+We believe these tools can be used to enhance your communication capabilities, but that it’s important to remember they’re not a substitute for the best tool of all – face-to-face communication.